magepeopleteam/booking-and-rental-manager-for-woocommerce/readme.txt

 == Description ==
-Booking & Rental Manager is a complete solution for all types of booking, rental and reservation services.
+Booking & Rental Manager - WpRently is a complete solution for all types of booking, rental, and reservation services.
 It will help to create your own booking management website with advanced capabilities that can be used to manage and offer bookings on the dates selected by customers.